-The mission of the Honorary Board of Directors is to:
+Mission of the Honorary Board of Advisors, US:

 Secretary Spencer Abraham

-Senator George J. Mitchell has had a long and distinguished career.
-He is currently Chairman Emeritus of the international law firm DLA Piper.
-Previously, he served as a United States District judge; as Majority Leader of the United States Senate; as Chairman of peace negotiations in Northern Ireland which resulted in an agreement that ended a historic conflict; and most recently as U.S. Special Envoy to the Middle East.
-In 2008 Time Magazine named him as one of the 100 most influential people in the world.
-For six consecutive years he was voted the most respected member of the United States Senate by a bipartisan group of senior Congressional aides.
-After leaving the Senate he created a college scholarship fund for needy students which has since provided $11 million in direct assistance to 2,300 students.
+Senator George Mitchell has had a long and distinguished career.
+He served for several years as Chairman of DLA Piper, now Chairman Emeritus.
+Before that he served as a federal judge; as Majority Leader of the United States Senate; as Chairman of peace negotiations in Northern Ireland which resulted in an agreement that ended an historic conflict; and most recently as U.S. Special Envoy to the Middle East.
+In 2008 Time Magazine described him as one of the 100 most influential people in the world.
+Senator Mitchell is the author of five books.
+His most recent books are a memoir entitled The Negotiator: Reflections on an American Life, published in May 2015 and A Path To Peace, published in November 2016.

 Senator John Sununu cut a unique path from the private sector to public office, serving for three terms in the House of Representatives and for six years as the youngest member of the United States Senate.
 Before entering public service, Sununu worked for emerging high-tech firms as an engineer, strategy consultant, and a Chief Financial Officer.
 In Congress, he put his expertise to work for the country, serving on Senate committees such as Commerce, Finance, Banking, and Foreign Relations.

 A one of the few members of Congress with a technical background, Sununu rose quickly to earn a seat on the House Appropriations Committee and serve as Vice Chairman of the Budget Committee.
 During his term in the Senate, Sununu provided leadership in areas of finance and technology, figuring prominently in debates addressing funding for the National Science Foundation, telecommunications policy, and medical information technology.